cloneofsimo/lora/README.md

 training_scripts/run_lora_db.sh
 ```

-Another dreambooth example, with text_encoder training on can be run with:
+Another Dreambooth example, with text_encoder training on can be run with:

 ```bash
 training_scripts/run_lora_db_w_text.sh
 ```

-## Loading, merging, and interpolating trained LORAs with CLIs.
+## Loading, merging, and interpolating trained LoRAs with CLIs

 We've seen that people have been merging different checkpoints with different ratios, and this seems to be very useful to the community.
 LoRA is extremely easy to merge.

 By the nature of LoRA, one can interpolate between different fine-tuned models by adding different $A, B$ matrices.

-Currently, LoRA cli has three options : merge full model with LoRA, merge LoRA with LoRA, or merge full model with LoRA and changes to `ckpt` format (original format)
+Currently, LoRA CLI has three options: merge full model with LoRA, merge LoRA with LoRA, or merge full model with LoRA and changes to `ckpt` format (original format)

 ```
 SYNOPSIS